deckhouse/deckhouse/modules/460-log-shipper/docs/README.md

 You can find examples in the [Examples](examples.html) section of the documentation.

+### Destination

+The `Destination` stage is the last one in the pipeline.
+It is responsible for sending logs to the storage.

+#### Extra fields

+The `extraFields` option allows you to add extra fields to the log message.
+The fields are added to the root of the message.

 {% alert -%}
 Extra labels are added on the `Destination` stage of the pipeline, so it is impossible to run queries against them.
 {%- endalert %}

+There are four main usecases for `extraFields`:
+* To add a constant value use a simple key-value syntax: `key: "value"`
+* To add a value from the message use a mustache template with the valid [path expression](https://vector.dev/docs/reference/vrl/expressions/#path): `key: "{{ .app }}"`
+* For Kubernetes source, it is also possible to add labels from the `@metadata` field.
+The syntax is the same as for the message, but the path is always started from the `@metadata` field: `key: "{{ @metadata.namespace_labels.app }}"`.
+* For some destinations, e.g., Elasticsearch or Splunk, it worth to parse the whole message and send it as a nested object.
+To substitute the message with a nested object use the `message` key: `message: "{{ @parsed_data }}"`.

+{% alert -%}
+Templates only work if the message is a valid JSON object.
+{%- endalert %}

+You can find examples in the [Examples](examples.html) section of the documentation.